-F. Project alignment with the Adaptation Fund Results Framework

-Table 17: Alignment with AF results framework
+F. Project alignment with the Adaptation Fund Results Framework Table 17: Alignment with AF results framework

-Project Objective(s) 1 Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount (USD) The overall objective of the project is strengthening the resilience of communities and fragile ecosystems to climate change impacts through promoting appropriate water infrastructure investments and nature. based colutions 1.1 Proportion of the targeted key grass root stakeholders that are aware of CC impacts and climate resilient initiatives/ measures Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
-Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 2,249,000 investments and nature- based solutions.
-3.2.
-Percentage of targeted population applying appropriate adaptation responses - 1.2 Proportion of community governance structures with improved capacities Outcome 2: Strengthened institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses 2.1.2 No. of targeted institutions with increased capacity to minimize exposure to climate variability risks (by type, sector and scale) 2.1 Proportion of HHs in targeted areas that are accessing/utilizing appropriate/improved water harvesting/storage facilities Outcome 4: Increased adaptive capacity within relevant development sector services and infrastructure assets 4.2.
-Physical infrastructure improved to withstand climate change and variability-induced stress 2.2 Proportion of food secure HHs in targeted project sites Outcome 6: Diversified and strengthened livelihoods and sources of income for vulnerable people in targeted areas 6.1 Percentage of households and communities having more secure access to livelihood assets 3.1 Proportion of HHs in targeted areas that are engaged in alternative IGAs 6.2.
-Percentage of targeted population with sustained climate-resilient alternative livelihoods 5 3.2 Proportion of HHs with at least 25% increase in aggregated income 3.3 Proportion of degraded fragile ecosystems restored/conserved Outcome 5: Increased ecosystem resilience in response to climate change and variability-induced stress 5.
-Ecosystem services and natural resource assets maintained or improved under climate change and variability-induced stress Project Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount (USD) Outcome1.1 Capacity of key grass root stakeholders in implementing climate resilient development initiatives strengthened Number of Key grass root stakeholders who have acquired and demonstrate practical knowledge and skills of how well-designed climate resilient development measures can significantly and concretely contribute to economic development, poverty strategies and enbance fragile acceptement Output 2.1 : Strengthened capacity of national and sub-national centres and networks to respond rapidly to extreme weather events 2.1.1 .
+Project Objective(s) 1 Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount (USD) M 4 December of the terror of the terror 0.4 h 4 Daniel and the second and the se 0.040.000 e overall objective of the project is strengthening or resilience of communities and fragile osystems to climate change impacts through omoting appropriate water infrastructure restments and nature-based solutions.
+Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
+Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 2,249,000 3.2.
+Percentage of targeted population applying appropriate adaptation responses structures with improved capacities Outcome 2: Strengthened institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses 2.1.2 No. of targeted institutions with increased capacity to minimize exposure to climate variability risks (by type, sector and scale) Outcome 4: Increased adaptive capacity within relevant development sector services and infrastructure assets 4.2.
+Physical infrastructure improved to withstand climate change and variability- induced stress 2.2 Proportion of food secure HHs in targeted project sites Outcome 6: Diversified and strengthened livelihoods and sources of income for vulnerable people in targeted areas 6.1 Percentage of households and communities having more secure access to livelihood assets 3.1 Proportion of HHs in targeted areas that are engaged in alternative IGAs 6.2.
+Percentage of targeted population with sustained climate-resilient alternative livelihoods 3.2 Proportion of HHs with at least 25% increase in aggregated income 3.3 Proportion of degraded fragile ecosystems restored/conserved Outcome 5: Increased ecosystem resilience in response to climate change and variability-induced stress Ecosystem services and natural resource assets maintained or improved under climate change and variability-induced stress roject Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount (USD) utcome1.1 Capacity of key grass root akeholders in implementing climate resilient evelopment initiatives strengthened Number of Key grass root stakeholders who have acquired and demonstrate practical knowledge and skills of how well-designed climate resilient development measures can significantly and concretely contribute to economic development, poverty strategies and enhance fragile ecosystems 2.1.1.
 No. of staff trained to respond to, and mitigate impacts of, climate-related events (by gender) 118,000